Expanding continual few-shot learning benchmarks to include recognition of specific instances: Introduction

-In continual learning (also known as lifelong learning), the challenge is to continually learn new tasks while maintaining performance on previous ones.
-A well known difficulty is catastrophic forgetting \cite{McCloskey1989} in which new learning disrupts existing knowledge.
-There are many approaches to tackle catastrophic forgetting that fall broadly into 3 categories \cite{Delange2021a}: Regularization-based methods, Parameter isolation methods and Replay methods which are inspired by Hippocampal replay \cite{Parisi2018}.
-To our knowledge, none of the reported works explore continual learning with few samples per class.
+In many real-world applications, new data are continually introduced -- they are not all available for an initial training phase as assumed in typical ML settings.
+Continual learning (or lifelong learning) is the ability to learn new tasks while maintaining performance on previous tasks.
+A well-known difficulty is catastrophic forgetting \citep{McCloskey1989}, which recognises that new learning with different data statistics disrupts existing knowledge.
+There are many approaches to mitigate catastrophic forgetting that fall broadly into 3 categories \citep{Delange2021a}: Regularisation-based methods, which share representational responsibility between model parameters, Parameter isolation methods, which only modify a subset of parameters in response to new data, and Replay methods, which are inspired by Hippocampal replay \citep{Parisi2019} and allow models to continue to learn slowly by internally repeating samples according to different policies.

+\paragraph*{Few-shot learning} Another major challenge common in real-world problems, is the fact that there may not be many samples to learn from.
 In few-shot learning, only a few samples of each class are available.
-In the standard framework \cite{Lake2015, Vinyals2017}, background knowledge is first acquired in a pre-training phase with many classes.
-Then one or a few examples of a novel class are presented for learning, and the task is to identify this class in a test set (typically 5 or 20 samples of different classes).
+In the standard framework \citep{Lake2015, Vinyals2016}, background knowledge is first acquired in a pretraining phase with many classes.
+Then, one or a few examples of a novel class are presented for learning, and the task is to identify this class in a test set (typically 5 or 20 samples of different classes).
 Knowledge of novel classes is not permanently integrated into the network, which precludes continual learning.